Stretch Yourself Before You Wreck Yourself

 I’m guessing not nearly as much, am I right?

-So many times we put the emphasis on getting an intense workout in, and leaving it all on the floor.
-From a grueling Crossfit WOD to setting a personal best for a run, or on the other end of the spectrum, we have some people that don’t incorporate enough movement into their day.
+So many times, we emphasize getting an intense workout in and leaving it all on the floor.
+From a grueling Crossfit WOD to setting a personal best for a run, or on the other end of the spectrum, some people don’t incorporate enough movement into their day.
 So stretching is totally out of the question.

-Now, I could go on and on, and on some more about the types of stretching, why it’s important, how to do it, etc., but for the sake of keeping things simple, I’m going to talk about a few of the stretching techniques and modalities that I offer here at Royal Oak Massage.
+I could go on and on, and on some more about the types of stretching, why it’s important, how to do it, etc. But instead, I’m going to talk about a few of the stretching methods and modalities that we offer at Michigan Massage and Wellness.

-Lokte Method: This unique approach to connective tissue release is extremely effective and quick to deliver results!
-I have helped to alleviate 6 months of shoulder pain in a 5-10 minute treatment, as well as helped clients with their plantar fasciitis pain.
-This is a must try for anyone who is suffering from limited range of motion, mobility issues, shoulder impingements, migraines, whiplash, sciatic pain and more.
+This unique approach to connective tissue release is highly effective and quick to deliver results!
+I have helped alleviate six months of shoulder pain in a 15-minute treatment and assisted clients with their plantar fasciitis pain.
+This is a must-try for anyone suffering from limited range of motion, mobility issues, shoulder impingements, migraines, whiplash, sciatic pain, and more.

 And don’t think that you have to come in for an appointment for relief.
-There are tons of self care options for you to do at home.
-Take a yoga or pilates class, start incorporating Yoga Tune Up balls into your daily routine, or be on the lookout for my self care guide that will be coming out soon!
-Stretching doesn’t have to be anything super involved or time consuming, but you should be doing SOMETHING with it daily.
-Especially if you are a cubicle dweller or in any profession that doesn’t involve much movement.
+There are tons of self-care options for you to do at home.
+Take a yoga or pilates class, start incorporating Yoga Tune Up balls into your daily routine, or check out our online program, Stretch Yourself Before You Wreck Yourself.

 In good hands,